JifengTang/cDNA_primer/README.rst

 These scripts are for identifying potential full-length (FL) subreads or CCS reads using the 5' and 3' primer ligated to the transcripts during the cDNA library preparation step.

 IMPORTANT: usage of the scripts is detailed in the wiki_ section.
-Please read it!
+Please read it!!

 .. _wiki: https://github.com/Magdoll/cDNA_primer/wiki